Yosef Carmon

-Yosef Carmon (יוסף כרמון; 14 June 1933 – 2 March 2022) was an Israeli actor and theater director.
+Yosef Carmon (יוסף כרמון; 14 June 1933 – 2 March 2022) was an Israeli actor and theatre director.

 Early life and education

-Born in Radom in 1933 to parents who were both tanners and the only son out of five children, Carmon’s parents and three of his sisters were killed in the Treblinka extermination camp during the Holocaust.
+Born in Radom in 1933 to parents who were both tanners and the only son out of five children, Carmon's parents and three of his sisters were killed in the Treblinka extermination camp during the Holocaust.
 However, he and his surviving sister fled from persecution and they made aliyah in 1946 along with other orphans from the Holocaust.
 After arriving in Israel, Carmon lived in Degania Bet, where he worked in a chicken coop and a carpentry shop before serving in the IDF.
 After his performance in the military band, he was recommended for performing at the Cameri Theatre.
 He studied acting and directing in London, Middlesex.

 Career

 Stage

 Between 1953 and 1959, he started work at the Cameri Theatre and after returning from the London Academy of Music and Dramatic Art, he began acting in Israeli plays and films.
 Carmon was an actor at the Cameri Theater for over 50 years, participating in 40 plays, of them 17 by playwright Hanoch Levin, including the title role in Job's Passion, for which he received the "David's Harp" award.
 Carmon also directed several plays at the theater, including some of Levin's works.